This post contains affiliate links. You can read our affiliate disclaimer at the bottom of this post.

 To simply know there are no major abnormalities identified on screening ultrasounds also reduces the possibility of finding a significant prenatal concern during the later stages of your pregnancy.

-To summarize what screening ultrasounds can do for you:
+Summary of what a screening ultrasound can do for you:

 - Placenta Previa and other forms of abnormal placentation (Placenta Accreta, Abruption, Twin Placenta abnormalities, etc.)